 - Smaller Manicured Bouquets or Oversized Bridal Bouquets

-Challenges associated with Covid-19 and bringing together people for gatherings will remain next year, but the general feeling of wanting to celebrate will become a part of it.
-Couples planning their weddings the next year will either go big or small, and this choice will likely spill to other aspects of their wedding.
+Challenges associated with Covid-19 and bringing together people for gatherings started a trend of smaller gatherings, but couples planning their weddings will either go big or small, and this choice will likely spill to other aspects of their wedding.

 In addition to a smaller manicured bridal bouquet, oversized bouquets will also be a popular choice for most brides.
 If you’ve been admiring oversized bridal bouquets since you started planning for your wedding, don’t worry, that trend will continue next year.
 But if you want to go small and keep the wedding simple yet elegant, go for smaller bouquets.